≡ Menu

 Tip: The cost of term life insurance increases as the insured ages or if health declines.
 Coverage is likely to become cost prohibitive as some undetermined time in the future.
 Thus, at a minimum, we suggest that “convertible term life insurance” is purchased which allows the policy to be converted into a permanent life insurance policy.

 The critical downside of term life insurance, for SBA loans (also applicable to other key man insurance) is that zero cash value accrues within the policy.
 There is also a high likelihood that the death benefit will never be used because the policy will likely expire first.
-This actuarial fact is why longer duration term policies are more expensive than shorter duration policies.
+This actuarial fact is why longer duration term insurance policies are more expensive than shorter duration policies.

 Permanent Life Insurance for SBA Loans

-Inverting the logic discussed above about term life insurance reveals the key differences between term life and permanent life insurance.
-Permanent life insurance is of course more expensive than term life insurance.
+Inverting the logic discussed above about term life insurance reveals the key differences betweenย term lifeย and permanent life insurance.
+Permanent life insuranceย is of course more expensive than term life insurance.
 Permanent life insurance is not designed to expire and thus offers permanent protection and other advantages.
 The advantages and uses of permanent life insurance will vary based upon the type of permanent life insurance selected.
-As an overview the major categories of permanent life insurance are:

-1. Participating Dividend Paying Whole Life
+1. Dividend Paying Whole Life

 2. Indexed Universal Life